John Penfold

 Penfold designed the hexagonal British post box in 1866, now known as a Penfold box.

 Trivia

-In the cartoon series Danger Mouse, DM's sidekick is named Penfold after J.W.
-Penfold, since the duo's secret hideout was in a post box in Baker Street.
+In the cartoon series Danger Mouse, Danger Mouse's sidekick is named Penfold after J. W. Penfold, since the duo's secret hideout was in a post box in Baker Street.
 However, Danger Mouse and Penfold's hideout was not a Penfold box, but an Anonymous box.